Kimserey/BlogArchive/pnext.md

 Usually, we group data to execute operation on the groups.
 Calculate a sum, an average or just the total count of elements in each group.
-With Deedle data frame groups, we can also execute operations on grouped data frames.
-Even better we can target a particular level to apply an operation.
+With Deedle we can execute operations on grouped data frames and even better, we can target a particular level to apply an operation.
 Taking the previous example, we will do the following to have the sum of all category per month:

 ```